Polgy/DataCleaningAssignment/CodeBook.md

 I have averaged 561-feature vector by subject and activity.
 Some interpretations only average out mean and standard deviation feature vector which is simple subset of my result.
+It can be computed as sAvg[,idxMeanStd,with=F] ;
+it is the only reason I left idxMeanStd with this data set.

 Resulting Data Sets
 -------------------